90lantran/github-star-client/README.md

 ```

 ### 3.Input validation
 I found a fun thing about github naming convention for repository name.
-Valid inputs contains number, character, dash(-), underscore(_), dot(.).
-If you type in comma(,), spaces, any special characters, they will be converted to dash(-).
+Valid inputs contains numbers, characters, dashes(-), underscores(_), dots(.).
+If you type in comma(,), whitespace, any special characters, they will be converted to dash(-).
 For example: @me will be -me.
 That is how I wrote my regular expression for input list.

 ## Unit test
-unit-test were written with go test.
+unit-test was written with go test.

 - To run unit-test:
 ```